rk-swe/code-review-agent/README.md

 Updating the README.md to be more readable and do markdown syntax correctly.

 I need to add a test for background_task - coming in a few more minutes.

-live deployment link - coming in a few more minutes.

 rate limiting - coming in a few more minutes.